MaximeMRF/v7-docs/content/start/tutorial/hypermedia/forms_and_validation.md

 @end
 ```

-The `routeParams: post` passes the post object to the route helper, generating the correct URL like `/posts/1/comments`.
+The `routeParams: post` passes the post object to the route helper, which extracts `post.id` to generate the correct URL like `/posts/1/comments`.

 Now visit any post page while logged in and try leaving a comment.
 After submitting, you'll be redirected back to see your comment in the list.